 - Make sure the feature classes have Editor Tracking enabled.
 Right-click on the feature class and select Manage>Enable Editor Tracking, or for a more compact setup, of the four available tracking fields, Cartegraph only requires the Last Edit Date for GIS integration.

 - Make sure the feature classes are Registered As Versioned.

-- Publish a Feature Service that contains all the feature classes to be integrated:
+- Publish a Feature Service with a secure connection that contains all the feature classes to be integrated:

 - Using ArcMap to create a Map Project (MXD) with a layer for each feature class to be integrated is the most common approach.